lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Relating to a king, queen or monarch.
 "The royal carriage was pulled by white horses."

 rule
 : Regulation governing actions.
-"A rule of the game is you can't touch the ball with your hands."
+"A rule of the game is you can’t touch the ball with your hands."

 ## S